Therapy for Schizophrenia

 - Address substance abuse issues

-- Encourage health lifestyle choices
+- Encourage healthy lifestyle choices

 - Address additional disorders like anxiety and depression